Lynne Fox's Profile

 Don't have time to watch the tutorials?
 Just need a quick resource designed to direct you to evidence in a variety of sources?

-- TRIP is a one stop resource for filtering high quality evidence based research, including:
+- Trip Database is a one stop resource for filtering high quality evidence based research, including:

 - powerful search filtering tools (including a PICO search interface)